OpenHack/openhack.github.com/austin/index.markdown

 ![Austin, TX Skyline](/austin/atx.jpg)

-### Next Meeting: March 6th, 7PM at Capital Factory
+### Next Meeting: April 3rd, 7PM at Capital Factory

-We'll hold our next meeting at 7PM at [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) on Wednesday, March 6th.
+We'll hold our next meeting at 7PM at [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) on Wednesday, April 3rd.

-Since SXSW Interactive starts on the 8th, we hope that a few attendees make it into town early so that they can participate in OpenHack, and possibly bring it back to their own communities.
+Normally we'd hold one the week of March 18-22, but with SXSW in town and recent scheduling changes at Capital Factory, it makes more sense to just jump straight to April 3rd.

 For anyone who's never been to Capital Factory, there's parking under the building itself (The Austin Centre) (for a fee).
 When you get inside the building, look for elevators to offices in the building (should be on the opposite side of the hotel lobby from where the parking garage elevators are).
 Take that elevator to the 16th floor (top floor).
 When you step off, you'll be "at" Capital Factory and should see signage as to where to go from there, or just ask for Nicholle.
 She runs the events there and can show you where we'll be.

 ### Mailing List, Twitter